Jiang-JC/2D-KSE-RL/README.md

 # 2D-KSE-RL

-Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning".
+Repository for "Numerical solutions of fixed points in two-dimensional Kuramoto-Sivashinsky equation expedited by reinforcement learning" by Juncheng Jiang, Dongdong Wan and Mengqi Zhang.

+This paper is yet to be submitted.

 ## Dependencies
 + Python  3.9